 % of value chain partners (by value of business done with such partners) that were assessed Sexual Harassment All value chain partners are expected to adhere to the applicable laws, TCoC and Supplier Code of Conduct which does not tolerate any form of harassment, whether sexual, physical, verbal, or psychological.
 However, TCS does not conduct any formal assessment for the same.
-Discrimination at workplace Child Labour 22.00% of value shair partners were assessed Forced Labour/Involuntary Labour 23.8% of value chain partners were assessed.
+Discrimination at workplace Child Labour 22.00/ -f Forced Labour/Involuntary Labour 23.8% of value chain partners were assessed.
 Wages